 According to the British Nutrition Foundation, 50-plus men tend to have slower metabolisms than guys in their 20s, and may require fewer calories overall to stay in good shape.
 They also benefit from foods that are rich in certain nutrients which support older men's health.

-Tomatoes are loaded with lycopene, a red pigment with powerful antixodant and anti-cancer properties.
+Tomatoes – and tomato-based products like tomato sauce - are loaded with lycopene, a red pigment with powerful antioxidant and potential anti-cancer properties.

 Several studies have linked diets high in carotenoid-rich veggies with a lower risk of prostate cancer.

 Sweet potatoes are an outstanding source of beta-carotene, an important carotenoid.
-Sweet potatoes are also bursting with potassium, an essential mineral for older men's health, and have a low glycemic index (GI), reducing the risk of type-2 diabetes.
+Sweet potatoes are also bursting with potassium, an essential mineral for older men's health, and have a low glycaemic index (GI), which can help reduce the spikes in blood glucose following eating that have been linked with an increased risk of type 2 diabetes.
 Try them steamed, mashed or roasted in their jackets with a drizzle of rapeseed oil.